 This is what it should look like:

 You will continue the process until the user achieves their goal.
 If you create an online payment app, you will end your map when the user’s payment is complete.
-Creating a user flow will ensure that your troubleshooting procedures are seamless and easy to understand.
+Create user flow diagrams to ensure that your troubleshooting procedures are seamless and easy to understand.

 Step #5: Collect feedback and recalibrate